khval/CPU-Blit-Assist/ReadMe.md

 Repository will be merged when its all done, compiler switches allow you to compile for chipset.library or bang the hardware directly (read/write direct).

 I should maybe end with small disclaimer this I only bowered the code, read copyright noticed at bottom.
-Sadly, they did use git.
+Sadly, they did not use git.

 **Best Regards**

 Kjetil Hvalstrand

 # CPU Blit Assist readme